 Recalling the limit speed

 If a speed has been stored, it can be recalled by pressing the 4 switch.

 When the speed limiter is set to standby, pressing the 3 switch re-activates the function without taking into account the memorised speed: the speed at which the vehicle is moving is taken into account.

 The speed limiter function is interrupted:

 - when you press the 1 switch.
 In this case, the speed is no longer stored;

 - when you press the 2 switch.
 In this case the cruise control is selected and there is no stored speed.

-The warning light 7 disappears from the instrument panel to confirm that the function is no longer active.
+The 7 warning light disappears from the instrument panel and the “Limiter OFF” message appears to confirm that the function is disabled.